twitter/joauth/README.md

       case _ => // handle or rethrow
     }

-**WARNING**: The StandardUnpacker will call the HttpRequest.getInputStream method if the method of the request is POST and the Content-Type is "application/x-www-form-urlencoded." *If you need to read the POST yourself, this will cause you problems, since getInputStream/getReader can only be called once.* There are two solutions: (1) Write an HttpServletWrapper to buffer the POST data and allow multiple calls to getInputStream, and pass the HttpServletWrapper into the Unpacker.
-(2) Pass a KeyValueHandler into the unpacker call (See "Getting Parameter Key/Values" below for more), which will let you get the parameters in the POST as a side effect of unpacking.

 Once the request is unpacked, the credentials need to be validated.
 For an OAuth2Request, the OAuth Access Token must be retrieved and validated by your authentication service.
 For an OAuth1Request the Access Token, the Consumer Key, and their respective secrets must be retrieved, and then passed to the Verifier for validation.

     import com.twitter.joauth.{Verifier, VerifierResult}